yoouung/yoouung/README.md

 Hi there! 🙋🏻‍♀️

-I'm an undergraduate student majoring in _Information Technology Management_
+I'm graduated from _Information Technology Management_
 at Seoul National University of Science and Technology. 🙃

 Let's build the future together!